dhhagan/opcsim/docs/_build/html/_sources/index.rst.txt

        <div class="col-md-6">
        <br>

-OpcSim is a Python library for simulating the response of low-cost optical particle counters (OPC's) to various aerosol distributions to better understand the sources of error and limitations of these devices.
+`opcsim` is a Python library for simulating the response of low-cost optical particle counters (OPC's) to various aerosol distributions to better understand the sources of error and limitations of these devices.
 It provides an easy-to-use interface for building simple OPC models as well as model aerosol